Is It Safe To Eat Calamari During Pregnancy?

 Calamari And Mercury

-Almost all seafood contain some traces of mercury.
+Almost all seafood contains some traces of mercury.
 Since mercury can have adverse effects on the nervous system of your developing baby (2), you need to adhere to your dietary restrictions and stay away from seafood such as tilefish, swordfish, marlin, and king mackerel that contain a high level of mercury.

 However, calamari is one of the safest seafoods to be consumed during pregnancy as it is low in mercury content and high in nutrition.
 However, it is important to follow the recommendations and consume it in limited quantities – not more than five ounces a week – to make the most of its goodness.